yulab2021/TandemMod_document/doc/installation.rst

 ``libhdf5`` and ``libcrypto`` are required for running guppy.

+The entire installation will take about 10 minutes.
 After installing all the essential packages,  reset the environment's state by deactivating and reactivating the environment:
 ::
     conda deactivate
     conda activate TandemMod